connor-cliff/Spotify_Analysis/README.md

 <img width="242" height="195" alt="image" src="https://github.com/user-attachments/assets/7ff1c953-00a2-4664-90bb-4ce5929e3dfd" />

-Three new queries were then created for each entity by referencing spotify_data_new: fact_track, dim_artist and dim_genre.
+Three new queries were then created for each entity by referencing `spotify_data_new`: `fact_track`, `dim_artist` and `dim_genre`.

+Notable transformations which took place at this stage:
+- A `has_feature` column was added to fact_track to allow for selective analysis of tracks with featured artists.
-Duplicates were removed from both dimension tables.
-The version of the artists which were kept were those with the highest followers count and popularity score to represent the most recent version of the artists.
-Lastly, index columns were assigned to dimension tables and these merged with the fact table to allow for the creation of relationships down the line.
+- Duplicates were removed from both dimension tables.
+The version of the artists which were kept were those with the highest followers count and popularity score to represent the most recent and best version of the artists.
+- Index columns were assigned to dimension tables and these merged with the fact table to allow for the creation of relationships down the line.

 These queries can be seen here:

 <img width="243" height="309" alt="image" src="https://github.com/user-attachments/assets/8574f523-0846-435d-aaa2-0d1566ca432b" />
 <img width="243" height="334" alt="image" src="https://github.com/user-attachments/assets/5125d946-3309-458d-9011-df9acb0d5886" />